- May 28, 2015

 "Subject 13" is a first-person puzzle-adventure game that follows the story of Franklin Fargo, a physicist who finds himself in a mysterious sea fortress.
 Players must navigate through a series of complex puzzles and challenges to uncover the truth behind the fortress and its enigmatic origins.
 With stunning visuals and challenging gameplay, "Subject 13" offers an immersive and engaging experience for fans of the adventure and puzzle genres.

-- The final puzzle, a large version of Minesweeper, is poorly designed and detracts from the overall experience.
+- The final puzzle, a large version of Minesweeper, is widely criticized for being tedious and frustrating, detracting from the overall experience.

 “The game does have an interesting story, compelling mysteries, and an interesting setting.”